jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/getting_started.md

 ### Create the subscriber project

-Same than with the publisher applicattion, you can create the susbcriber application using the OpenDDSharp console template by using the following commnad:
+Same than with the publisher application, you can create the subscriber application and reference the data transport types project using the OpenDDSharp console template by using the following commands:

 `dotnet new openddsharp-console-app --name Subscriber --output Subscriber`

+`dotnet add Subscriber/Subscriber.csproj reference TestMessage/TestMessage.csproj`

 ### Create the domain participant, register the type and create the topic

-You need to create the same enities as in the publisher project.
+You need to create the same entities as in the publisher project.
 Pay attention to use the same domain id (42) and the same topic name(`MessageTopic`) used in the publisher application.

 ### Create the DDS Subscriber and the DDS DataReader